hazelcast/hazelcast-reference-manual/src/HazelcastConfiguration/SetConfiguration.md

 Set configuration has the following elements.

+- `statistics-enabled`: True (default) if statistics gathering is enabled on the set, false otherwise.
 - `backup-count`: Count of synchronous backups.
 Set is a non-partitioned data structure, so all entries of a Set reside in one partition.
 When this parameter is '1', it means there will be 1 backup of that Set in another node in the cluster.
 When it is '2', 2 nodes will have the backup.
 - `async-backup-count`: Count of asynchronous backups.
 - `max-size`: The maximum number of entries for this Set.